BoggTech/VisorView/README.md

 a             | View animation list.
 This list can be scrolled, and entries can be clicked to switch the active animation. **Some controls are disabled when this menu is open!** p             | Toggle Pose Mode.
 When pose mode is active, the cog's animation will pause, and the scrollwheel can be used to cycle through the animation's frames. b             | Toggle animation blending. r             | Reset the camera's roll.
-Roll is an axis of rotation. f9            | Take screenshot.
+Roll is an axis of rotation.
+Think of it like turning the camera clockwise from its POV. f9            | Take screenshot.
 This will be stored to the `screenshots` directory by default.
 Control+Z     | Reset to default camera position, positioning it directly in front of the cog.
 Mousewheel    | Can be used with the animations menu or pose mode.
 See **p** and **a** controls for instructions.